 - Install a good antivirus program

 Ensure that you have a robust antivirus in place to counter hacker attacks and other cybercrimes and also ensure safety.
-Comodo Free Antivirus Software has been specifically designed to drive away unexpected threats and offer all-around security.
+Comodo Antivirus Software has been specifically designed to drive away unexpected threats and offer all-around security.
 The main aim of this virus protection software is to safeguard data and protect it from unauthorized access.
-Comodo Free Antivirus is capable of automatically containing malicious or unknown files.
+Comodo Antivirus is capable of automatically containing malicious or unknown files.
 It plays a vital role in preventing cybercrimes from damaging your computer or stealing your data.

-For efficient virus protection and virus removal, Comodo Security Products that include both stand-alone antivirus and the internet package offer technologies capable of easily detecting cybercrime within just a few minutes.
+For efficient virus protection and best virus removal, Comodo Security Products that include both stand-alone antivirus and the internet package offer technologies capable of easily detecting cybercrime within just a few minutes.
 Some of these technologies include:

 - Containment: This technology restrains harmful files from acting.